 M.A.
 Psychology Program in Psychological Science Department of Psychology University of Colorado at Colorado Springs

-I hereby declare that I have read and agraduate Student Handbook. ree to the policies and procedures detailed in this Please submit a signed version at your e earliest convenience.
-Student Name (Print) Student Name (1 mit)
+I hereby declare that I have read and agree to the policies and procedures detailed in thi Graduate Student Handbook. is Please submit your electronic signature at your earliest convenience.
+Student Name Student Signature